oracle/graal/truffle/docs/T-Trace-Manual.md

 ## Histogram - Use Full Power of Your Language!

-Collecting the insight informations isn't limited to simple print statement.
+Collecting the insights information isn't limited to simple print statement.
 One can perform any Turing complete computation in your language.
-Imagine following `function-histogram-tracing.js` that counts all method invocations and dumps then when the execution of your problem is over:
+Imagine following `function-histogram-tracing.js` that counts all method invocations and dumps the most frequent ones when the execution of your problem is over:

 ```js
 print(ttrace);